dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 * **ThirdPartyTrim**: NO
    * Enables TRIM, not needed for NVMe but AHCI based drives may require this.
 Please check under system report to see if your drive supports TRIM
 * **XhciPortLimit**: YES
    * This is actually the 15 port limit patch, don't rely on it as it's not a guaranteed solution for fixing USB.
-A more proper solution for AMD is in the works.
+A more proper solution for AMD can be found here: [AMD USB Mapping](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/AMD/AMD-USB-map.md)

 ## Misc